 This Division also performs bi-annual maintenance to over 1,000 fire hydrants under contract with the Valley Center Fire Protection District (VCFPD) and is responsible for the flushing of our dead-end water lines to maintain our water quality.

 It assists the Wastewater Division with in-house construction work and all the major repairs of sewer lines and manholes within the wastewater system.

 The Division is also responsible for landscaping needs and requirements of all District facilities and easements.

-The Meter Services Division is responsible for the installation, maintenance and repair of all water meters, service laterals and backflow devices.
-This includes responsibility for warehousing, backflow and service repair inventories.
-This Division reads, monitors the Advanced Metering Infrastructure (AMI), and tests water meters and backflow devices.
+The Meter Services Division is responsible for the installation, relocation and repair of all water meters and service laterals.
+This includes responsibility for warehousing, meter installation, backflow and service repair inventories.
+This Division reads, monitors, and tests water meters.

 As of April 30, 2014, there were 9,771 active meters, of which 987 are fire meters, and 3,755 backflow devices that are tested annually.
 It oversees the Cross Connection/Backflow program and responds to the majority of the customer service requests which are received by the District.

 It also enforces the District’s Water Conservation measures and mandates and assists with the corporate facilities maintenance and repairs.

 In addition, it oversees the Corporate Facilities Division which repairs and maintains the District’s corporate facility.